Jury picked for alleged plot to kidnap Michigan Gov. Whitmer

 GRAND RAPIDS, Mich.
-(AP) — A jury was selected Tuesday for the trial of four men charged with plotting to kidnap Michigan Gov. Gretchen Whitmer in 2020 because they were angry over pandemic restrictions.
+(AP) — A jury was selected Tuesday for the trial of four men charged with plotting to kidnap Michigan Gov. Gretchen Whitmer in 2020 because they were angry over pandemic restrictions the Democratic governor imposed.

-Opening statements were scheduled for Wednesday in the federal court in Grand Rapids, where the presiding judge advised jurors on Tuesday to stay off social media and not discuss the case with family.

 Defense attorneys say the men deny any conspiracy to kidnap Whitmer, and have signaled an entrapment defense, criticizing the government’s use of undercover FBI agents and confidential informants.